 - Students wishing to transfer into Honors as seniors should contact Honors College faculty to discuss their research experience and plans.

 Current PSU students

-Students at PSU that have completed some University Studies coursework may transfer into the Urban Honors College at the freshman, sophomore, or junior level.
+Students at PSU who have completed some University Studies coursework may transfer into Urban Honors at the freshman, sophomore, or junior level.
 Where you begin in Honors will depend on the number of UNST courses you have completed.